department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 *Note: Will need to confirm if this is changing with the form being added to Vets.gov*

 You can remove a dependent online through eBenefits.
-We'll need more time to process a claim to remove a dependent child than a dependent spouse, but the online process is still much faster than submitting a paper claim.
+We’ll need more time to process a claim to remove a dependent child than a dependent spouse, but the online process is still much faster than submitting a paper claim.

-**If you get divorced and need to remove your dependent former spouse or a dependent stepchild of your former spouse**, you'll want to submit the claim right away.
+**If you get divorced and need to remove your former spouse or a dependent stepchild of your former spouse**, you’ll want to submit the claim right away.
 You don’t have to submit or upload the supporting paperwork into eBenefits.

-This will help to make sure you don't keep receiving compensation for these dependents after the divorce.
-If you don't tell us to remove these dependents and keep receiving extra compensation for them until we discover the error, we may withhold money from your future compensation payments until you've paid it back. <br>
+This will help to make sure you don’t keep receiving compensation for these dependents after the divorce.
+If you don’t tell us to remove these dependents and keep receiving extra compensation for them until we discover the error, we may withhold money from your future compensation payments until you’ve paid it back. <br>
 [Go to eBenefits]( https://www.ebenefits.va.gov/ebenefits/homepage).

 </div>